To My Dear Twenty-Somethings,

 Preheat oven to 425º

 Remove salmon from package and place on a parchment-lined baking sheet.
-This one inch thick, skinless fillet of Atlantic farmed salmon came from Costco.
+This one inch thick, skinless fillet of Atlantic farmed salmon.
 I look for the thickest fillets.

 Bake in a fully preheated oven for 10 minutes.
 Set a timer.
 By 10 minutes, the salmon’s surface should have lost its translucence.
 If not, put it back in the oven for 2 more minutes.

-Loosely cover the salmon with foil.
-Allow to rest in the baking pan for ten minutes.
-The heat from the surface of the fish will transfer into the center of the fillet and finish the cooking process.
-For a refresher on how Heat Transfer works in foods, go here.
+Remove from oven and immediately cover with foil for ten minutes to finish cooking.
+The heat from the surface of the fish will transfer to the center of the fillet and finish the cooking process.
+This is called “carryover.”
+For a refresher on how heat transfer works in food, go here.

-Salmon can be served either hot, at room temperature, or chilled.
+Salmon can be served hot, at room temperature, or chilled.

-I served the sliced salmon on a bed of mixed greens, chopped red onions, avocados, and orange and red tomatoes.
-I tossed the salad with A Simple Everyday Salad Dressing from last week’s blog post.
+I served the cooled down salmon over a bed of mixed greens, chopped red onions, avocados, and orange and red tomatoes.
+Toss the salad with A Simple Everyday Salad Dressing from last week’s blog post.